-- Performance criteria for water quality mitigation. - Mitigation strategies to minimise impacts on water quality. - A Water Quality Monitoring Plan and reporting requirements with regards to the Project's performance during Stage 2A and overall harbour monitoring
+- Performance criteria for water quality mitigation. - Mitigation strategies to minimise impacts on water quality. - A Water Quality Monitoring Plan and reporting requirements with regards to the Project's performance during Stage 2A and Stage 2B and overall harbour monitoring

-AIE and its contractors acknowledge that maintaining water quality in the vicinity of the MBD Site Compound is paramount to the successful delivery of the construction phase of the Project.
-AIE is committed to ensuring this WQMP is reviewed and updated regularly to ensure its objectives are met and that the conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.
-Staging of the SMP has been approved in accordance with Condition 3 of Schedule 4 of Infrastructure Approval SSI-9471.
+AIE and its contractors acknowledge that maintaining water quality in the vicinity of the Project site is paramount to the successful delivery of the construction phase of the Project.
+AIE is committed to ensuring this WQMP is implemented, reviewed and updated regularly to ensure its objectives are met and that the conditions outlined in the Infrastructure Approval (SSI 9471) and EPL No. 21529 are achieved.
+Staging of the WQMP has been approved in accordance with Condition 3 of Schedule 4 of Infrastructure Approval (SSI 9471).

-This WQMP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A works described in Section 2 of this WQMP.
+This WQMP is applicable to all staff, employees, subcontractors, and any statutory service authorities undertaking the Stage 2A and Stage 2B works described in Section 2 of this WQMP.
 The WQMP implementation and on-going development will be managed by the Project Team (refer to Section 3).